MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/governance-or-compliance.md

 ## Next steps

-As the final item on the [expanded scope checklist](./overview.md), the reader is advised to return to the checklist and re-evaluate any additional scope requirements for the migration effort.
+As the final item on the [expanded scope checklist](./overview.md), the reader is advised to return to the checklist and reevaluate any additional scope requirements for the migration effort.

 > [!div class="nextstepaction"]
 > [Expanded Scope Checklist](./overview.md)